ddmitov/perl-executing-browser/README.md

 * **Perl interpreter:**
     PEB expects to find Perl interpreter in ```{PEB_binary_directory}/perl/bin``` folder.
 The interpreter must be named ```perl``` on Linux and Mac machines and ```perl.exe``` on Windows machines.
 If Perl interpreter is not found in the above location, PEB will try to find the first Perl interpreter on PATH.
 If no Perl interpreter is found, an error page is displayed instead of the start page.
 No Perl interpreter is a showstopper for PEB.
 * **Start page:**
-    PEB can start with a static HTML start page or with a start page, that is produced dynamically by a Perl script.
+    PEB can start with a static HTML start page or with a start page that is produced dynamically by a Perl script.
 When PEB is started, it will first try to find ```{PEB_binary_directory}/resources/app/index.html```.
 If this file is found, it will be used as a start page.
 If this file is missing, PEB will try to find ```{PEB_binary_directory}/resources/app/index.pl```.
 If this script is found, it will be executed and the resulting HTML output will be displayed as a start page.
-If ```index.html``` and ```index.pl``` are not found, an error message will be displayed.
+If both ```index.html``` and ```index.pl``` are not found, an error message will be displayed.
 No start page is a showstopper for PEB.
     Note that both static and dynamic start page pathnames are case sensitive.
 * **Icon:**
-    A PEB-based application can have it's own icon and it must be located at ```{PEB_binary_directory}/resources/app/app.png```.
+    A PEB-based application can have its own icon and it must be located at ```{PEB_binary_directory}/resources/app/app.png```.
 If this file is found during application start-up, it will be used as the icon of all windows and dialog boxes.
 If this file is not found, the default icon embedded into the resources of the browser binary will be used.
 * **Log files:**
     If log files are needed for debugging of PEB or a PEB-based application, they can easily be turned on by manually creating ```{PEB_binary_directory}/logs```.
 If this directory is found during application start-up, the browser assumes that logging is required and a separate log file is created for every browser session following the naming convention: ```{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log```.
-PEB will not create ```{PEB_binary_directory}/logs``` on it's own and if this directory is missing, no logs will be written, which is the default behaviour.
+PEB will not create ```{PEB_binary_directory}/logs``` on its own and if this directory is missing, no logs will be written, which is the default behavior.

     Please note, that log files can rapidly grow in size because every requested link is logged.
 If disc space is an issue, writing log files can be turned off by simply removing or renaming ```{PEB_binary_directory}/logs```.

 **Settings based on JavaScript code:**
 JavaScript-based settings are created to facilitate the development of fully translated and multilanguage applications without depending on compiled Qt translation files.
 JavaScript is also used to prevent data loss when user tries to close a local page containing unsaved data in an HTML form.
 * **Custom or translated context menu labels:**
-  Using the following code any local HTML page can have custom labels on the default right-click context menu (if the contextmenu event is not already intercepted):
+  Using the following code any local HTML page can have custom labels on the default right-click context menu (if the ```contextmenu``` event is not already intercepted):

 ```javascript
   function pebContextMenu() {